Target Usage: To make use of multiple timelines of work in a local repository.

 git merge --no-ff -m "Merge branch textbooks" textbooks

-The sleep 1 in line 17 adds delay to ensure the next commit has a different timestamp the one before.
+The sleep 1 in line 17 adds a delay so the next commit has a different timestamp from the previous one.

 Reason: Commit timestamps are rounded to the nearest second.
-If multiple commits have the same timestamp, the shape of git log output (which orders commits based on commit timestamp) can be slightly different from what we expect, which can be confusing.
+If multiple commits have the same timestamp, git log output can look slightly different from what we expect because git log orders commits by commit timestamp.

 steps: